Battle of Castle Itter: Prelude

-On 3 May 1945, Zvonimir Čučković, an imprisoned Yugoslav communist resistance member from Croatia who worked as a handyman at the prison, left the castle under the pretext of performing an errand for the prison's commander Sebastian Wimmer. Čučković carried with him a letter in English seeking Allied assistance which he was to give to the first American he encountered.
+On 3 May 1945, Zvonimir Čučković, an imprisoned Yugoslav communist resistance member from Croatia who worked as a handyman at the prison, left the castle under the pretext of performing an errand for the prison's commander Sebastian Wimmer. Čučković went to seek Allied assistance.

-The town of Wörgl was 5 mi down the mountains but was still occupied by German troops. Čučković instead pressed on up the Inn River valley towards Innsbruck 40 mi distant.
+The town of Wörgl was 5 mi down the mountains and was occupied by German troops; because of this, Čučković instead pressed on up the Inn River valley towards Innsbruck 40 mi distant.
 Late that evening, he reached the outskirts of the city and encountered an advance party of the 409th Infantry Regiment of the American 103rd Infantry Division of the US VI Corps and informed them of the castle's prisoners.

-At dawn, a heavily armored rescue was mounted but was stopped by heavy shelling just past Jenbach around halfway to Itter, then recalled by superiors for encroaching into territory of the U.S. 36th Division to the east.
+At dawn, a heavily armored rescue was mounted, but was stopped by heavy shelling just past Jenbach, around halfway to Itter, then recalled by superiors for encroaching into territory of the U.S. 36th Division to the east.
 Only two jeeps of auxiliary personnel continued.

-When Čučković failed to return, and the former commander of Dachau Eduard Weiter died in suspicious circumstances at the castle on 2 May, Wimmer feared for his own life and abandoned his post.
+When Čučković failed to return, and the former commandant of Dachau Eduard Weiter died in suspicious circumstances at the castle on 2 May, Wimmer feared for his own life and abandoned his post.
 The SS-Totenkopfverbände guards left the castle soon after, and the prisoners took control of the castle and armed themselves with the weapons that remained, however they feared an attack by any roaming parties of SS men still loyal to the Nazi regime.

 Failing to learn of the result of Čučković's effort, prison leaders accepted the offer of its Czech cook, Andreas Krobot, to bicycle to Wörgl mid-day on 4 May in hopes of reaching help there.
-Armed with a similar note, he succeeded in contacting Austrian resistance in Wörgl which had recently been abandoned by Wehrmacht forces but reoccupied by roaming Waffen-SS troops.
+Armed with a similar note, he succeeded in contacting Austrian resistance in Wörgl, which had recently been abandoned by Wehrmacht forces but reoccupied by roaming Waffen-SS troops.
 He was taken to Major Josef Gangl, commander of the remains of a unit of Wehrmacht soldiers who had defied an order to retreat and instead thrown in with the local resistance, led by Rupert Hagleitner.